RakhithJK/BishopFox-sliver-wiki/Getting-Started.md

 ## Server Setup

-Download the latest sever [release](https://github.com/BishopFox/sliver/releases) for your platform, and just run the binary.
+Download the latest server [release](https://github.com/BishopFox/sliver/releases) for your platform, and just run the binary.
 That's it, you're pretty much done.

 Sliver is designed for a one server deployment per-operation.
 The server supports Linux, Windows, and MacOS however we strongly recommend running the server on a Linux (or MacOS, well really anything that isn't Windows), as some features may be more difficult to get working on a Windows server.
 The Windows client should work just fine when accessing a Linux/MacOS server from Windows, if for some odd reason your operators want to actually use Windows you'll just need to setup [multiplayer mode](https://github.com/BishopFox/sliver/wiki/Multiplayer-Mode).